ipython/ipython-in-depth/pycon-submission.md

-* An interactive, terminal-based shell with capabilities beyond the default Python interactive interpreter (this is the classic application opened by the `ipython` command that most users are familiar with).
+* An interactive, terminal-based shell with capabilities beyond the default Python interactive interpreter (this is the classic application opened by the `ipython` command that many users have worked with)

 * A [web-based notebook](http://jupyter.org/) that can execute code and also contain rich text and figures, mathematical equations and